Charlotte Grimshaw

 Charlotte Grimshaw (born December 1966) is a New Zealand novelist, short-story writer, columnist and former lawyer.
+She has written both fiction and non-fiction, often drawing on her legal experience.
+Her short stories and longer works often have interlinked themes and characters, and feature psychological and family dramas.

-Since the publication of her debut novel Provocation (1999), she has received a number of significant literary awards including the Buddle Findlay Sargeson Fellowship in 2000 and the Bank of New Zealand Katherine Mansfield Award for short fiction in 2006.
+Since the publication of her debut novel Provocation (1999), she has received a number of significant literary awards including the Buddle Findlay Sargeson Fellowship in 2000, the Bank of New Zealand Katherine Mansfield Award for short fiction in 2006 and the Katherine Mansfield Menton Fellowship in 2023.
 Her short-story collection Opportunity (2007) won the Montana Award for Fiction and the Montana Medal for Fiction or Poetry at the 2008 Montana New Zealand Book Awards.
 She has also won awards for her book reviews and column writing.

 Family and early career

-Grimshaw was born in Auckland.
+Grimshaw was born in Auckland in December 1966.
 She is the daughter of well-known New Zealand author and academic C. K. Stead and his wife Kay.
 She has an older brother and younger sister.

-Grimshaw graduated from Auckland University with degrees in law and arts.
+Grimshaw graduated from the University of Auckland with degrees in law and arts.
 She worked first for commercial law firm Simpson Grierson, and then for a criminal barrister, taking part in murder and manslaughter trials, before leaving the law to write fiction.
 While working at Simpson Grierson she met her husband, Paul Grimshaw, and chose to take his last name when they married, in part to separate herself from her father's work and to make her own way as a writer.
 They have three children.

 Literary career

-Provocation and Guilt
+Provocation

 Grimshaw's first novel, Provocation (1999), drew on her experience as a criminal lawyer.
 The novel received positive reviews both in the United Kingdom (where it was first published) and in New Zealand.
 Catharina van Bohemen, reviewing for the New Zealand Review of Books, praised Grimshaw's "sense of humour, her delight in words, her ability to create atmosphere through evocative descriptions of the weather and the landscape, and the novel's strong conclusion", and said these strengths outweighed "occasional quibbles that there are too many characters or that nearly all the men's eyes are bloodshot".
 A review in The Times said Grimshaw "shows a level of accomplishment unusual in a first time writer, her shiny diamond-hard prose suiting her subject matter perfectly", and called the novel "a deliciously dark treat".
 It was shortlisted for the Creasey First Crime Fiction Award at the 1999 Crime Writers' Association Awards.

+Guilt

+Her second novel, Guilt (2000), followed the lives of four characters in Auckland in 1987.